Huna (New Age): Principles and beliefs

+Max Long

-Long believed he had discovered an ancient Truth, not just about Hawaiian spirituality but linking back to India and ancient Egypt.
-He believed Hawaiians were a lost tribe of Berbers.
-He wrote that spiritual adepts migrated to Hawai‘i from Egypt, passing on to the priests of India some of their basic beliefs.
+Long believed he had discovered an ancient truth, not just about Hawaiian spirituality but linking back to India and ancient Egypt.
+He believed Hawaiians were a lost tribe of Berbers, and wrote that spiritual adepts migrated to Hawai‘i from Egypt, passing on to the priests of India some of their basic beliefs.
+Long also linked Huna to Theosophy and New Thought movements of the time, writing that Christian Scientists understood positive thinking better than any group he knew, and encouraged his readers to subscribe to Unity Church’s magazine, Daily Word.